14 Reasons to Choose React Native for App Development

 In the absence of a steep learning curve, even general-purpose developers can create apps with minimal support from mobile app specialists.
 With support from tech giants such as Facebook, React Native is now becoming the de facto language for mobile app development.

-In January of 2018, Facebook opened the door to conversations like what should be part of a certain release, by creating a React-Native-releases-repository, where everyone could keep releases of React Native in a collaborative manner.
+In January 2018, Facebook opened the door to conversations like what should be part of a certain release, by creating a React-Native-releases-repository, where everyone could keep releases of React Native in a collaborative manner.

 React Native is already adopted by companies such as Skype, Uber, Tesla, Walmart, Pinterest, and Bloomberg, and it doesn’t look like it is slowing down.